Magnatic70/TextAdventureGameEngine/README.md

 Items:<item1>,<item2>,... (optional)
 SearchableItems:<target>:<item>,... (optional)
 Locks:<required item> (optional)
-UnlockTexts:<message when first entering with unlock item> (mandatory if Locks is defined) UnlockHints:<message that provides the user a hint on what is needed to unlock the door> (optional if Locks is defined) Puzzle:<text introduction> (optional, mutually exclusive with Enemy) Riddle:<question> (mandatory if Puzzle is defined)
+UnlockTexts:<message when first entering with unlock item> (optional if Locks is defined, optionally contains {LoadModifier:<modifier filename>})
+UnlockHints:<message that provides the user a hint on what is needed to unlock the door> (optional if Locks is defined) Puzzle:<text introduction> (optional, mutually exclusive with Enemy) Riddle:<question> (mandatory if Puzzle is defined)